rajarshiroydev/rajarshiroydev/README.md

-- Pursuing my Bachelor's in Data Science & Applications at IIT Madras
+- Pursuing BS Data Science & Applications at IIT Madras.
-- Currently preparing for GATE DA 2025
+- Currently preparing for GATE DA 2025.
-- Reach me at 21f3000348@ds.study.iitm.ac.in if you want to join the preparation
+- Reach me at 21f3000348@ds.study.iitm.ac.in if you want to join the preparation.